openhsr/LaTeX-Workshop/README.md

 ![TeXWorks Editor](pics/texworks.png)

+Figure: Screenshot of TeXWorks under Linux with the sample document `samples/gauss-flux.tex`

 ## Goals
   - [ ] Install LaTeX on your machine (ideally in the PreLab, before the WS takes place)
   - [ ] Understand what is TeX, LaTeX, XeLaTeX, CTAN, etc.